sigtyp/ST2024/README.md

 ```

 ### Detailed morphological annotation
 Your submission is a `.json` file again, but with a bit more complicated structure.
 It is a list of sentences, and each sentence is a list of tokens, while each token is a dictionary that contains the form, its POS-tag and all morphological features.
-The inventory of morphological feautures, as well as their names, are specific to each language (please refer to the training data). `UPOS` and `Form` keys are universal, i.e. valid for every language. **NB!** You have to submit UPOS in this task, but you don't have to submit lemma.
+The inventory of morphological feautures, as well as their names, are specific to each language (please refer to the training data). `UPOS` and `Token` keys are universal, i.e. valid for every language. **NB!** You have to submit UPOS in this task, but you don't have to submit lemma.

 ```
 [